bodo-ai/PyDough/pydough/exploration/README.md

 ## Available APIs

-The exploration module has the following notable APIs available for use.:
+The exploration module has the following notable APIs available for use:

 - `explain`: A function that provides detailed explanations of PyDough metadata objects and unqualified nodes.
 - `explain_structure`: A function that provides detailed explanations about the overall structure of a PyDough metadata graph.